jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

    ```
    ssh cisco@clab-cleu25-xrd01
    show bgp vpnv4 unicast

    show bgp vpnv4 unicast rd 9:9 10.200.0.0/24
    ```

-   In the output of the first command we expect to see Cilium advertise L3VPN prefix:
+   Somewhere in the output of the first command we expect to find the Cilium advertised L3VPN prefix:
    ```
    *>i10.200.0.0/24      fc00:0:8888::1                100      0 ?
    ```